kjuulh/contractor/README.md

 <small>Do note that the contractor was run under a personal user, hence the same
 user replied</small>

+## Motivation

+Renovate by default if hosted yourself, is neither sharded, or runs on a cron-job cycle.
+This leaves a lot to be desired from a developers point of view.
+As it may take quite a long time for renovate to revisit the pull-request again, if there is a lot of repositories enabled.

+This project intends to add an ad-hoc invocation of renovate for a single repository, this enables developers to retrigger renovate whenever they want.

+The project is built to be integrated with github and gitea (initially), and work in its pull-request system, so when a renovate pr shows up, you can either manually retrigger it, or enable any of the options in the renovate dashboard, and retrigger.

 ## DISCLAIMER

 The project is still 0.x.x As such the api is subject to change, and the